ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

 You can find the complete project code used in this learning path [here](https://github.com/dawidborycki/Arm64.DesktopApp.WPF).

 ## Create the project
 You will now create the WPF project.
-Open Visual Studio and click Create a new project:
+Open Visual Studio and click **Create a new project**:

 ![fig1](Figures/01.png)